-The eight largest big cats in the world are the Siberian tiger, Bengal tiger, African lion, Indo-Chinese tiger, jaguar, cougar, leopard, snow leopard.
+The eleven largest big cats in the world are the Siberian tiger, Bengal tiger, African lion, Asiatic lion, Indochinese tiger, Malayan tiger, Sumatran tiger, jaguar, cougar, leopard (African and Persian), and snow leopard.

 1. Siberian Tiger (Panthera tigris altaica)

-The Siberian tiger is the largest cat in the world.
-These huge animals live mostly in Russia.
+The Siberian tiger, also known as the Amur tiger, is the largest cat in the world.
+These huge animals live mainly in Russia.
 A Siberian tiger can weigh up to 660 pounds and measure around 12 feet from its nose to the tip of its tail.
-They have huge paws to walk silently in deep snow and thick fur for warmth in cold climates.
+They have big paws that help them walk silently in deep snow and thick fur for warmth in cold climates.
 Siberian tiger cubs grow very fast and can reach full adult size within two years.

 Size Differences Between Males and Females